Operation Mountain Thrust: Background

+The Operation and results

+Due to the intense Taliban offensive and escalation of the war, Ian Hope, commander of the Canadian Princess Patricia's battalion, became increasingly concerned.
+On May 17, in one of their initial battles, half of the battalion encountered around 50 Taliban fighters in Zharey.
+The Canadians utilized AH-64 attack helicopters to repel the insurgents.
+However, as they pursued the Taliban through villages and narrow farm paths, they fell into a Taliban ambush.
+Four RPGs destroyed a Canadian light armored vehicle before the Taliban fighting positions were neutralized by a B-1 bomber.

+Hope and his Canadian troops, along with U.S. special force teams in Kandahar, warned of a potential threat to the provincial capital of Kandahar City by the Taliban.
+Despite these concerns, Major General Benjamin Freakley remained focused on executing search-and-destroy missions in the mountains, a plan he had devised prior to arriving in Afghanistan to get NATO allies set up for operations in the country.

+Canadian and U.S. special force teams on the ground disagreed with diverting resources to chase insurgents in the mountains while facing a significant Taliban attack near the provincial capitals of Kandahar and Helmand.
+However, the operation nonetheless proceeded as scheduled and lasted for six weeks in June and July.
 In the end, the operation did not manage to quell the Taliban insurgency.
-Control of the region was transferred from the Americans to NATO forces.
+Coalition forces had cleared some remote districts and then pulled back.
+Benjamin Freakley later acknowledged that the operation did not achieve anything long-term.
+Control of the region was transferred from the Americans to other ISAF forces.
 Attacks continued and even intensified.
-On the first day that NATO took control, August 1, a British patrol was hit by enemy fire in Helmand province; three soldiers were killed and one wounded.
-On the same day 18 Taliban and one policeman were killed in an anti-Taliban coalition operation in the same province and 15 Afghan policemen were captured when they surrendered in Zabul province while a Taliban force was preparing to attack their police post.
+On the first day that ISAF took control, August 1, a British patrol was hit by enemy fire in Helmand province; three soldiers were killed and one wounded.
+On the same day, 18 Taliban and one policeman were killed in an anti-Taliban coalition operation in the same province and 15 Afghan policemen were captured when they surrendered in Zabul province while a Taliban force was preparing to attack their police post.
 Also two days later there were several incidents in and around Kandahar, including a suicide bombing which killed 21 civilians.
 In the other attacks in and around Kandahar, four Canadian soldiers were killed and ten were wounded.